Pursuing the double affine Grassmannian II: Convolution

 A nontrivial homomorphism $\varrho:\ G\to\SL(N)$ gives rise to the closed embedding $\varrho_*:\ \Bun_G(S)\hookrightarrow\Bun_{\SL(N)}(S)$ which we expect to extend to a morphism $\CU_G(S)\hookrightarrow\CU_{\SL(N)}(S)$. \sssec{morphisms}{Morphisms} Assume that we have a proper morphism $\pi:\ \unl{\ol{S}}\to\unl{\ol{S}}{}'$ which is an isomorphism in the neighbourhoods of $D,D'$.
 We believe $\pi$ gives rise to a birational proper morphism $\varpi:\ \CU_G(S)\to\CU_G(S')$.
 If $\varrho:\ G\to\SL(N)$ is a nontrivial representation of $G$, and $\phi\in\CU_G(S)$, we choose a perverse coherent sheaf $F$ on $S$ representing $\varrho_*(\phi)$.
 According to Theorem~4.2 of~\cite{Ka}, there is an equivalence of derived coherent categories on $S$ and $S'$ (it is here that we need the assumption that $S$ and $S'$ are toric).
 This equivalence takes $F$ to a perverse coherent sheaf $F'$ on $S'$.
 We believe that the class of $F'$ in $\CU_{\SL(N)}(S')$ equals $\varrho_*(\varpi(\phi))$. \sssec{families}{Families} Assume we have a morphism $\ol\CS\to\CX$ where $\CX$ is a variety, and for every $x\in\CX$ the fiber $\ol{S}_x$ over $x$ is of type considered in~\refsss{Spaces}.
 Then there should exist a morphism of varieties $\CU_G(\CS)\to\CX$ such that for every $x\in\CX$ the fiber $\CU_G(\CS)_x$ is isomorphic to $\CU_G(S_x)$ where $S_x\subset\ol{S}_x$ is the canonical stacky resolution of $\unl{S}{}_x\subset\ol{\unl S}{}_x$, cf.~\refss{resol-equiv} (note that we {\em do not require} the existence of a family of stacks over $\CX$ with fibers $S_x$).

 \ssec{}{Acknowledgements}The idea of using mixed Kleinian stacks in order to describe convolution in the double affine Grassmannian was suggested to us by E.~Witten (a differential-geometric approach to this problem is discussed in Section 5 of \cite{Wi}); we are very grateful to him for sharing his ideas with us and for numerous very interesting conversations on the subject.
 Both authors would like to thank H.~Nakajima for a lot of very helpful discussions and in particular for his patient explanations of the contents of~\cite{NaM},~\cite{Na}.
-We are obliged to D.~Kaledin, D.~Kazhdan, and A.~Kuznetsov for the useful discussions.
+We are obliged to R.~Bezrukavnikov, D.~Kaledin, D.~Kazhdan, and A.~Kuznetsov for the useful discussions.
 This paper was completed when the first author was visiting the J.-V.~Poncelet CNRS laboratory at the Independent University of Moscow.

 A.~B. was partially supported by the NSF grant DMS-0600851.
-M.~F. was partially supported by the RFBR grant 09-01-00242 and the Science Foundation of the SU-HSE awards No.09-08-0008 and 09-09-0009. \sec{SL}{The case of $G=\SL(N)$} \ssec{resol-equiv}{Stacky resolutions and derived equivalences} In this Section we would like to implement the constructions announced in~\refss{uhl-conv} in the case $G=\SL(N)$.
+M.~F. was partially supported by the RFBR grant 09-01-00242, the HSE Science Foundation award No. 11-09-0033, the Ministry of Education and Science of Russian Federation, grant No. 2010-1.3.1-111-017-029, and the AG Laboratory HSE, RF government grant, ag.
+11.G34.31.0023.

+\sec{SL}{The case of $G=\SL(N)$} \ssec{resol-equiv}{Stacky resolutions and derived equivalences} In this Section we would like to implement the constructions announced in~\refss{uhl-conv} in the case $G=\SL(N)$.
 To do that let us first discuss some preparatory material.